 This 40mm Oystersteel watch, which runs on caliber 3285, has the classic bidirectional and rotatable bezel.
 It can display the local time (or the reference time) or the local time of an alternative time zone.

-The retail price of this watch is around $9,200, but obtaining the watch could be very difficult, as the waiting list is long (could take years).
-This is why it’s suggested that one’s best bet is to buy second-hand models.
+But obtaining the watch could be very difficult, as the waiting list is long (could take years) but you can still find second-hand models.